Skip to Content

 2. Socialize Your Shepsky Early With Exposure

-As early as eight weeks of age, when you bring your Shepsky puppy home, and especially before week 12, begin to teach your puppy the difference between human and animal friends and possible threats.
-Also, teach the art of safe play with other pets and people without becoming aggressive.
+As early as eight weeks of age, when you bring your Shepsky puppy home, especially before week 12, begin to teach your puppy the difference between human and animal friends and possible threats.

 You can use these ways to socialize your Gerberian Shepsky:

-• Introduce your Shepsky puppy to unknown friendly persons so he can learn to be calm in novel non-threatening situations.
+• Introduce your Shepsky puppy to unknown, friendly persons so he can learn to be calm in novel, non-threatening situations.

 • Feed your German Shepherd Husky mix puppy with other dogs and cats (not from the same bowl) so your pet doesn’t grow to be food aggressive.